 Reducing Emissions through Climate-Smart Shipping

-However, a crucial aspect of climate resilience in maritime is the reduction of greenhouse gas emissions.
+However, a important aspect of climate resilience in maritime is the reduction of greenhouse gas emissions.
 Adopting low-carbon fuels, energy-efficient ship designs, and operational practices like slow steaming are integral to the industry’s efforts in mitigating climate change and adapting to its impacts.

 Supporting Marine Ecosystems for Climate Resilience

 The preservation and restoration of marine ecosystems are vital components of climate resilience in the maritime industry.
-These natural habitats, serving as carbon sinks and protective barriers against storm impacts, are crucial for maintaining biodiversity and enhancing the resilience of maritime operations against climate change.
+These natural habitats, serving as carbon sinks and protective barriers against storm impacts, are important for maintaining biodiversity and enhancing the resilience of maritime operations against climate change.

 Conclusion